NIH-CARD/scVIRGILS/README.md

 Once set up, this complete pipeline can be run with `bash snakemake.sh` in terminal. **Note: This can only be run with an interactive or slurm job.**

+### RNA processing (rule preprocess)

+Transcriptomic data from CellRanger-ARC-2.0 ('''cellbender_gex_counts_filtered.h5''') is read in and processed with Scanpy.
+QC metrics of percent mitochondria/ribosomal RNA, doublet probability, and cell cycle.

+### Merge unfiltered adatas (rule merge_unfiltered)

+All individual .h5ad files created in rule preprocess are merged into a single .h5ad file.
+This step is necessary for examining QC parameters.